-Concerta is a medication that is primarily prescribed for the treatment of attention deficit hyperactivity disorder (ADHD).
+Concerta is a stimulant medication that is primarily prescribed for the treatment of attention deficit hyperactivity disorder (ADHD).
 Concerta is the extended-release version of the drug methylphenidate, whereas its cousin drug Ritalin is the immediate-release form.
 Concerta is the brand name for methylphenidate.

 In addition, college graduates who are employed in high-pressure positions, such as management positions or stockbrokers, commonly abuse Concerta.
 Most often, users are Caucasian males under the age of 30.

 The most common form of abuse for Concerta and similar drugs consists of grinding up the pills and snorting the powder.
 This behavior results in the person experiencing a quicker onset of the psychoactive effects of the drug, and in many cases, it leads to individuals using far more of the drug than would normally be used for prescribed purposes.
 The drug is most often obtained from dealers who sell it illegally, or it is stolen from individuals who have a prescription for it.

 There is a documented withdrawal syndrome for stimulant medications.
 The primary symptoms that occur during withdrawal from stimulants are psychological.
 The American Psychiatric Association (APA) lists the formal diagnostic criteria for stimulant withdrawal as consisting of:

 - Symptoms that occur following abrupt cessation or significant reduction of use